Contemporary European law: Birth and formation of the European Union

-At the foundation of the EEC were four institutions: the Commission, the Special Council of Ministers, the European Parliament, and the Court of Justice of the European Union; the jurisprudence of the latter "would become milestones in the development of European Union Law," while the Parliament would be the body to evolve the most, becoming elective in 1976 and, three years later, by universal suffrage, to enjoy "a higher institutional legitimacy."
+At the foundation of the EEC were four institutions: the European Commission, the Special Council of Ministers, the European Parliament, and the Court of Justice of the European Union; the jurisprudence of the latter "would become milestones in the development of European Union Law", while the Parliament would be the body to evolve the most, becoming elective in 1976 and, three years later, by universal suffrage, to enjoy "a higher institutional legitimacy."

 In 1992, with the Maastricht Treaty, monetary union was introduced with the creation of the European Central Bank (ECB) and the birth of the euro.

 In the following years, further treaties expanded the EEC's competencies as more States joined.
 The Treaty of Nice established certain procedures in anticipation of further nations joining the Union.
-The subsequent failure to draft a European Constitution, following rejection by some Member States, did not halt the process of integration, and with the Treaty of Lisbon — signed in 2007 and entering into force on January 1, 2009 — numerous innovations were introduced, including the recognition of the Union's legal personality, the dismantling of the three-pillar structure, the introduction of a tool for direct democracy, the establishment of the High Representative of the Union for Foreign Affairs and Security Policy, the expansion of the powers of the European Parliament, and the Presidency of the Council of the European Union.
+The subsequent failure to draft a European Constitution, following rejection by some Member States, did not halt the process of integration, and with the Treaty of Lisbon — signed in 2007 and entering into force on January 1, 2009 – numerous innovations were introduced, including the recognition of the Union's legal personality, the dismantling of the three-pillar structure, the introduction of a tool for direct democracy, the establishment of the High Representative of the Union for Foreign Affairs and Security Policy, the expansion of the powers of the European Parliament, and the Presidency of the Council of the European Union.